vtabary/scenarii/README.md

 ## TODO

-- Sort and filter the list of scenarios
-- Manage and export the scenarios
+- Export the scenarios into a CSV File
 - Let the user add some comments on a failed scenario
 - Let the user to export the reports
-- Display a list of scenarios with the user comments
+- Add the tester comments to the scenario list
 - Display the scenario dependencies
+- Delete a scenario
+- Edit a scenario
+- Sort the list of scenarios
 - Add more unit tests
 - Add e2e tests
 - Upload the scenarios to an online service (needs a server and an authentication)